 Ltd Exp Nichirin (787 series): When I got on Limited Express Nichirin in Kyushu, I found a luggage space.
 This train set 787 series is used for most of Kyushu trains except Sonic.
-I don’t think all 787 series have this space.
-But if you take this type train set, you may be able to find it.
-Please see the image gallery on my facebook page.
+I do not think all 787 series have this space.

 Now we would like to talk about lockers and storage service at the station.

 Coin Lockers: These come in a variety of shapes and sizes, and can be quite useful if you are heading back in the same direction on the same day.
 For example, I went from Ikebukuro to Sendai and Yamadera (via Omiya), and back through to Echigo-Yuzawa in one day.
 I was able to put my luggage in a locker at Omiya station, and it was very convenient.